Black & White Accounting Limited T/As Black and White Chartered Certified Accountants

 19.2 In accordance with the Bribery Act 2010 we have put policies in place to prevent bribes being given or received by us or our staff and our staff are unable to accept gifts valued in excess of £50.

-We will only assist with implementation of our advice if specifically instructed in writing.
+We will only assist with the implementation of our advice if specifically instructed in writing.
+The implementation shall be subject to additional fees.

 21 Intellectual property rights